SMSPIRITUALITY—MEDIA

 The teaching

-The framing under which Bourgeault organises her work is Wisdomsophia — understood not as accumulated knowledge but as a distinct mode of perception.
-The faculty the term names is, on her account, located physiologically and metaphorically in the heart rather than in the analytical mind, and is cultivated through a four-fold curriculum she has consolidated from the Christian, Sufi and Gurdjieffian streams she works inside: sustained Centering Prayer as the foundation, conscious manual work as its embodiment, sacred chant — generally the Psalms in their proper liturgical settings — as the affective vehicle, and a sustained study of the wisdom-tradition texts as the conceptual frame.
-The Wisdom Way of Knowing (2003) is the introductory statement; The Heart of Centering Prayer (2016) is the technical manual; The Wisdom Jesus (2008) is the Christological argument that the Jesus of the canonical and non-canonical gospels is properly read inside this wisdom-tradition frame rather than inside the doctrinal Christology the late patristic church developed.
-Centering Prayer and Inner Awakening (2004) bridges Keating's practice instruction and the broader contemplative-anthropological reading on which the dark night of the soul entry's interpretation rests: Bourgeault reads John of the Cross's two-stage account of the soul's active and passive nights as a psychological description of what happens to a serious sitter, and uses the analysis as the theoretical backbone of her pedagogy.
+Her key books cover different aspects of this teaching.
+The Wisdom Way of Knowing (2003) is the introductory statement.
+The Heart of Centering Prayer (2016) is the technical manual.
+The Wisdom Jesus (2008) argues that the Jesus of the canonical and non-canonical gospels is best read inside a wisdom-tradition frame, not inside the doctrinal Christology the late patristic church developed.
+Centering Prayer and Inner Awakening (2004) bridges Keating's practice instruction and a broader contemplative-anthropological reading.
+Bourgeault reads John of the Cross's two-stage account of the soul's active and passive nights, the dark night of the soul, as a psychological description of what happens to a serious practitioner.
+She uses this analysis as the backbone of her pedagogy.

 Where her work intersects the index